joelstrouts/blog/_posts/2019-07-08-Working-in-Hong-Kong-Part-1.md

 # Who Am I?

 I'm a maths student (just finished my second year) at [York University](https://www.york.ac.uk).
 In my first year I was intent on lining up something interesting to do in the summer break, so I talked to my supervisor and he recommended looking into a programme called the Laidlaw scholarship.
 The purpose of the program was broadly to encourage undergraduate research.
 Open to all students with at least two years of their degree left before graduation.
-The deal was this:
+This was the deal:

 - Suggest a project of your own devising, complete with research plan and personal statement
 - If shortlisted then you would also be subjected to a logical reasoning test and interview process